-Many people assume that because of SIP trunking’s basis in the cloud, that it needs technical experience to implement and manage.
+Many people assume that because of SIP trunking's basis in the cloud that it needs professional experience to implement and manage.

 This is not the case.

-If you select proper supplier, installation is straight-forward and the associated maintenance and administration can be completed in an easy-to-use online customer portal.
+If you select a proper supplier, installation is straight-forward, and the associated maintenance and administration can be completed in an easy-to-use online customer portal.
 The move to SIP puts everything on one network, creating more streamlined infrastructure requirements.

 #4 – You wish to leverage unified communications to improve productivity

 SIP trunking and unified communications go hand in hand.
-If your team benefits from integrated video, presence, instant messaging, or application integration, then SIP would be a good companion to your business.
+If your team benefits from integrated video, presence, instant messaging, or application integration, then SIP would be an excellent companion to your business.

-If any of the afore mentioned points are applicable to your business, it would be a good idea to consider moving over to SIP sooner rather than later.
+If any of the points mentioned above apply to your business, it would be a good idea to consider moving over to SIP sooner rather than later.